dnwiebe/Simulino/README.md

 ### Pressing tasks (updated 5/31/2015)
 * Get `BlinkTest` (which runs the Blink demo program that comes with the Arduino IDE) passing without pending.
+* Each instruction is taking one clock cycle longer than it should.
 * `AvrCpu` has a method called `.register` whose name is misleading.
 It ought to be called `.memory` or `.dataMemory` or something.
 * `Memory` forces the use of `.getData` (which retrieves an array) for all retrievals, even single-byte ones.
 This could